caseykneale/ChemometricsTools.jl/README.md

+No official doc's yet, but the [wiki](https://github.com/caseykneale/ChemometricsTools/wiki) has the majority of the API and a few tutorials in it now!

 # ChemometricsTools
 This is an essential collection of tools to perform Chemometric analysis' in Julia.
 If you are uninformed as to what Chemometrics is, it could nonelegantly be stated as the marriage between datascience and chemistry.
 Traditionally it is a pile of linear algebra that is well reasoned by the physics and meaning of chemical measurements.
 This is some orthogonal to most fields of machine learning, but sometimes we too get desperate and break out pure machine learning methods.